 - All-round player: The all-round player uses all offensive striking techniques, but he prefers low risk both serve and return.
 However, if the chance presents itself, he will also bring well-placed and high-rotation top spins.
 Meanwhile, he is just as good at countering or if you like to block.
 Easily controllable woods are perfect for him.
 The coverings have a sponge thickness between 1.5 and 2.1 mm.

 - Defensive player: A defensive player avoids making mistakes and plays undercut defensive strokes from half to long distances from the table tennis table.
 He tries to provoke the attacker and thereby benefits from the mistakes.
 This disrupts the flow of the game for the opposing player.
 For this type of player, table tennis bat rubber with long knobs on the outside and thin spin rubbers on the inside is recommended.

 Are you a beginner or a professional?
-You need quite different types of paddles.
+You need pretty different types of paddles.

 - Ready-made commercial rackets are for starters: Commercial rackets can be bought cheaply and are sometimes sold in pairs or in packages that include ping pong balls.
 But they are usually more tailored to the needs of recreational players and beginners who don’t know how to play table tennis yet.

 - Professionals often select and paste their custom materials: More experienced players often choose the materials used to build their racquets to refine their performance.
 You can build your ideal racket by selecting and assembling each part individually.
 Other materials used in ping pong rackets include carbon fibers, which increase the strength of the racket and give it an extra punch.
 Compressed papers are also used to reduce the weight of the racket.

 There are quite a few grip styles, so many players choose the most suitable blade for their dominant technique.
 When thinking about grip techniques, shakehand and penhold styles usually come to mind.
 But other grips are being used a lot lately.